-Particularly noticable in 3, where they both are described as leaders of Humanity (Cerberus and Alliance respectively), both are gathering resources and intel to defeat the Reapers and both have sent Shepard on Black-Ops missions in previous games.
+Particularly noticeable in 3, where they both are described as leaders of humanity (Cerberus and Alliance respectively), both are gathering resources and intel to defeat the Reapers and both have sent Shepard on Black-Ops missions in previous games.

-Smug Snake: Not as bad as Leng, but prevalent in 3.
-Constantly giving arrogant lectures to Shepard whenever they meet, never truly explaining his motives beyond human supreamacy, and never willing to admit there could be a better option.
+Smug Snake: Not as bad as Leng (being voiced by Martin Sheen helps), but prevalent in 3.
+Constantly giving arrogant lectures to Shepard whenever they meet, never truly explaining his motives beyond human supremacy, and never willing to admit there could be a better option.
 As with most smug snakes, many of his arguments are full of holes.
 A number of his remarks are also often accompanied by an annoyingly smug grin.
 Of course, indoctrination has the effect of making even the best Magnificent Bastard into a Smug Snake.
 A telltale sign he's indoctrinated is when he politely tells Shepard not to interfere anymore, as if that's supposed to deter them.
 Both Saren and Kenson before him had done the same, and all three ultimately devolved into child-like whining when the indoctrination became most severe and when their plans started to fall apart.

 The Social Darwinist: Develops shades of this in 3 (an attitude Kai Leng embraces wholeheartedly).
 In this case, "evolution" = becoming Reaper-tech transhumans.

 Spanner in the Works: Part of how Cerberus operates in 3.
 Attacking Sur'Kesh to kill the fertile females, and attempting to set off a turian bomb on Tuchanka in order to prevent races from uniting.
 And if Shepard is diligent, Shepard spanners them right back every time.